 We’ve put together this guide to help plan your honeymoon in the Maldives.
-Everything from how to get to the Maldives, best resorts for a Maldives honeymoon, what to pack for the Maldives, weather in the Maldives, and much more.
-We’ve been to Maldives twice and spent 5 weeks island hopping in the Maldives so we can speak from a first-hand experience.
+Everything from how to get to the Maldives, the best resorts for a Maldives honeymoon, what to pack for the Maldives, the weather in the Maldives, the best time to visit the Maldives, and much more.
+We’ve been to the Maldives twice and spent five weeks island hopping in the Maldives, so we can speak from our first-hand experience.

 Maldives Honeymoon |Everything You Need To Know

 Don’t let the long flight scare you away from a honeymoon in the Maldives.
 Flights aren’t as bad or as expensive as you may think.
 You’ll probably have 1-2 layovers, depending on where you are coming from.

 When searching flights, you’ll want to look for flights to Male (MLE), but it may be cheaper to fly into Colombo Sri Lanka and buy a flight to the Maldives from there.
 If you are coming from the USA, it will probably take 16-24 hours to get to the Maldives, but it will be so worth it.
 Common layover stops are Abu Dhabi, UAE, Dubai, UAE, and Colombo, Sri Lanka.
 Click here to search flight prices to the Maldives.

 On our trip to the Maldives, we flew from Chicago O’hare to Colombo and spent a few weeks exploring the best of Sri Lanka before getting on a flight to the Maldives.
 For $250 round trip, we then flew to the Maldives on Sri Lankan air.